Scroll Top

 Objective: By the end of 2027, natural resource governance practices, environmental sanitation, local entrepreneurship and climate change resilience strategies ensure the protection of 415 hectares of tropical forest in the Rio Sarstún Multiple Use Area (RSMUA) and an improvement in the living conditions of the community members.

-- Four new files were submitted to CONAP and the National Forest Institute (INAB) for forest incentives, covering 151.69 hectares of mangrove and tropical forest in total.
+• EcoLogic Development Fund submitted four new forest incentive files to CONAP and the National Forest Institute (INAB), covering a total of 151.69 hectares of mangrove and tropical forest.

-- Through theoretical and practical sessions, 24 participants (10 of whom were women) from three communities learned how to use the Global Forest Watch app to track deforestation and fire alerts.
+• Through theoretical and practical sessions, 24 participants (including 10 women) from three communities were trained to use the Global Forest Watch app to track deforestation and fire alerts.

-- Five women-led ventures with 19 participants received training in pig management and care.
+• Nineteen participants from five women-led ventures received specialized training in pig management and care.

-- The community of Barra Sarstún was briefed on the feasibility study plan for wastewater management and validated it.
+• The community of Barra Sarstún was briefed on and formally validated the feasibility study plan for wastewater management.

 Photo: EcoLogic